ChevyRay/chevyray.dev/content/blog/2026-01-14-kero-alpha/index.md

 ### Geometry & Collision

-In addition to the vector types, Polywog comes with a full-featured 2D geometry library loaded with useful functionality for game development.
+In addition to the vector types, Kero comes with a full-featured 2D geometry library loaded with useful functionality for game development.

 It has basic geometric shapes: